VistaGraphicsInc/vg-docs/WebNotes/README.md

 2. Select Current Database Name (e.g. `lynchburg_wp1_db`)
 3. Select Export: export as `.sql`

-Download the site files and database backups, then upload somewhere safe, i.e. `SYN_NAS0`.
+Download the site files and database backups, then upload to a safe place, i.e. `SYN_NAS0`, or `Grandma's House`.

 # The Going-Live Bit